Private Education Loans

 - Past Due Balances Applied

-- Fall/Spring (within the same academic year)
+- Fall/Spring (same academic year),

 - Fall only